 If you want to hear the brightest and best minds in College baseball, your search ends here.
 Our list of speakers is mind shattering ~ we just wish we could hold the show today!

 We don’t cut corners, we do it the right way with the games brightest minds- young motivated speakers.
-Register today and be a part of the Best Baseball Clinic you will ever attend.
+Register to be a part of the Best Baseball Clinic you will ever attend.
 Plus learn how you can receive professional development and continuing education credit.
-And click below to see what we have lined up for this exclusive three-day event.

 |Time||Terrace Room||Mezzanine Plaza Room 5||Mezzanine Plaza Room 4|